macmillanpublishers/Word-template_assets/README.md

 ## Styles_Mapping.json
 Maps old Macmillan template style names to new versions.
 Not currently live but will be added to Cleanup and Character Styles macros.
 Consists of two objects: `"renamed"` and `"removed"`; both contain `"old style name":"new style name"` pairs.

+## headings.json
+Keys are Macmillan styles that are acceptable section headings.
+Value is always "False".
+Used in vba_utilities/genUtils/Reports.bas

+## sections.json
+object keys are the FIRST word of Macmillan style-name sections.
+Each contains an aobject with the heading style that should precede a style in that section, as well as the text of that heading.